oshears/neuromorphic_asic_bridge_petalinux/code_examples/quick_start_python.md

 | 3 | Uses slow 1Hz clock for character selection
 | 4 | Enables 1-Hot encoding for XADC multiplexer bits
 | 5 | Used to send a logic 1 (HIGH) to the XADC header's GPIO3 pin
+| 5 | Used to send a logic 1 (HIGH) to the XADC header's GPIO3 pin
+| 6 | Used to output the PWM Block's Clock on one of the digit outputs
 | 15:16 | Reserved

 ### Analog Channel Registers [0x10 - 0x1C]